Kagamma/evil-script/docs/built-in functions.md

 - Reset the event.
 Any threads calling `event_wait()` will be suspended.

 ## Strings
-`numbers(s: string): map`
-- Converts words to map of numbers.
-  + Input: two thousands five hundreds kg of stones arrived at ten o'clock
-  + Output: [2500, 10]

 `string_concat(s, s1, s2: string)`
 - Concatenates s1 and s2 and save result to s, without creating a new copy of s.
-Use this instead of =s = s1 + s2= if you try to concatenate a lot of strings.
+Use this instead of `s = s1 + s2` if you try to concatenate a lot of strings.

 `string_empty(s)`
 - Empties string s.
 It is used to set a string built by /string_concat()/ back to an empty string.